parkinsons-toolkit/app-content/pages-content/treatments/advanced-therapies-and-surgical-treatments.md

 ## Useful Organisations & Contacts

-To view all the useful organisations and contacts from the _Live Well with Parkinson’s_ toolkit in one place, visit our <a href="/information/further-support/resources" class="internal-link">_Resources_</a> page.

 | Organisation   | About                                                                                                                                                                                                                            | Phone Number                                                                                                                                           | Website                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 | -------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | NHS            | This NHS paper provides information about Duodopa Infusions. <br><br>(See pages 4-5 for a plain language summary)                                                                                                                | --                                                                                                                                                     | Clinical Commissioning Policy: Levodopa-Carbidopa Intestinal Gel (LCIG): <a href="https://www.england.nhs.uk/commissioning/wp-content/uploads/sites/12/2015/07/d04-p-e.pdf" class="external-link" target="_blank" rel="noopener noreferrer">www.england.nhs.uk/commissioning/wp-content/uploads/sites/12/2015/07/d04-p-e.pdf</a>                                                                                                                                                      |
 | Parkinson’s UK | Parkinson’s UK provides PDF leaflets with information on Apomorphine injections and pumps.
 There is also information on Deep Brain Stimulation.
 The leaflets discuss advantages, disadvantages and where to seek the treatments. | 0808 800 0303 <br><br>Free and confidential Parkinson’s information and support helpline (Open Monday to Friday, 9am to 6pm and Saturday, 10am to 1pm) | Apomorphine: <a href="https://www.parkinsons.org.uk/information-and-support/apomorphine" class="external-link" target="_blank" rel="noopener noreferrer">www.parkinsons.org.uk/information-and-support/apomorphine</a><br><br>Deep Brain Stimulation: <a href="https://www.parkinsons.org.uk/information-and-support/deep-brain-stimulation" class="external-link" target="_blank" rel="noopener noreferrer">www.parkinsons.org.uk/information-and-support/deep-brain-stimulation</a> |

-To view all the useful organisations and contacts from the _Live Well with Parkinson’s_ toolkit in one place, visit our <a href="/information/further-support/resources" class="internal-link">_Resources_</a> page.
+To view all the useful organisations and contacts from the **Live Well with Parkinson’s** toolkit in one place, visit our <a href="/information/further-support/resources" class="internal-link">Resources</a> page.